calderonroberto/install-node-red/README.md

 ![alt tag](https://raw.github.com/calderonroberto/install-node-red/master/blinkwiring.jpg)

+You can learn more about the Raspbery Pi's GPIO pins here: [http://pi.gadgetoid.com/pinout](http://pi.gadgetoid.com/pinout)

 ## ASSUMPTIONS

-I am assuming you have raspbian >3.18.5, that is when you issue the command "uname -r" you get
+I am assuming you have raspbian equal or greater than 3.18.11-v7, that is when you issue the command "uname -r" you get

 ```
 $ uname -r
-Linux raspberrypi 3.18.5+ ...
+'3.18.11-v7'
 ```

-This script will work with a raspbian installation via NOOBS_v1_3_12+ (http://www.raspberrypi.org/downloads/)
+This script will work with an installation via NOOBS => 1.4.1 [http://www.raspberrypi.org/downloads/](http://www.raspberrypi.org/downloads/)

 ## LIMITATIONS

- + This script will only work for Raspberry Pi v1 (as v2 has a different CPU archicture)
+ + This script will only work for Raspberry Pi v2
  + This is intended as an initial setup.
 There are important security flaws, for example the /etc/init.d/node-red file is using the root user making it insecure for production.
- + This script was tested with a clean install of raspbian NOOBS
+ + This script was tested with a clean install of raspbian NOOBS 1.4.1